wynemo/sing-box-for-android/README.md

 # how to compile

-find a linux machine, use docker or podman run: podman run --rm -it -v $PWD:/app -w /app fabernovel/android:api-31-gcloud-ndk-snapshot bash
+find a linux machine, use docker or podman, for example using podman:
+`podman run --rm -it -v $PWD:/app -w /app fabernovel/android:api-31-gcloud-ndk-snapshot bash`

 then in container: